-The IPS panel offers decent viewing angles and colours displayed onscreen are nice and bright.
-But it lacks the deep blacks and pop of saturation of an OLED panel.
+The IPS panel offers decent viewing angles and colours displayed onscreen are nice and bright but it lacks the deep blacks and pop of saturation that an OLED panel can offer.
 Nevertheless, for a tablet that costs £150, it remains quite impressive.

 Movies streamed from Prime Video or Netflix look good, and text in Kindle books is crisp enough to comfortably read for long periods.
 I do find the whites a tad bright, often with a yellow tinge – but once again, it’s forgivable at this price.